 Step 5 - Harvesting Garlic

-Hang the harvested plants, with the leaves and roots still attached, in a dry, airy sheltered spot for about a month, to cure.
+Hang the harvested plants, with the stems, leaves and roots still attached, in a dry, airy sheltered spot for about a month, to cure.
 When the top green leaves have turned brown and papery, you can trim the neck of the garlic down to around 15-20cm from the bulb.
 Also trim the long roots to tidy them up.
 If there are no signs of green left inside where you've trimmed the neck, your garlic is cured and ready to use!

 Step 6 - Storing Garlic